| Our discipline 太极拳 – Tai Ji Quan –

 the practice of KUNG

-Numerous studies have concluded that the study and practice of martial arts and Kung Fu
+FU Numerous studies have concluded that the study and practice of martial arts and Kung Fu

 produces positive changes in the psychosocial field, as practice of Kung Fu develops both